V01dGaming/SpiteAssist/README.md

 # SpiteAssist
-Someone told me i couldnt make a voice controlled computer assistant, so i made one and named it "Spite"
+Someone told me I couldn't make a voice-controlled computer assistant, so I made one and named it "Spite" but later changed the wake word to "Zero" because it had issues listening for "Spite"